 All articles published in Journal of Negative Results in Biomedicine are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Journal of Negative Results in Biomedicine include:

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

-Journal of Negative Results in Biomedicine has an unofficial Impact Factor of 1.1.
-BioMed Central is working with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Journal of Negative Results in Biomedicine will be available.
+BioMed Central is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Journal of Negative Results in Biomedicine will be available.